 Milena Thomas, Contributing Writer

 Milena Thomas is a professional singer and voice teacher who loves performing all styles of music.
 She also loves cooking, traveling, and spending time with her family.

 Ché Zuro is a professional musician/singer/songwriter with a very colorful past.
 Along with writing, she is also obsessed with genealogy, skiing, travel, and history.

 Steve McKinley, Contributing Editor

 Steve McKinley is the bass player for Joel Kosche (of Collective Soul) in his solo band and for the Led Zeppelin tribute Led Zepplified.

-He’s been part of the Atlanta music scene for years playing in bands (i.e. Julius Pleaser, Sid Vicious Experience, Pretty Vacant et al) and has recorded and toured throughout the Southeast.
-His songs have been played on the radio, he has appeared on television and is an ASCAP member.
+He’s been part of the Atlanta music scene for years playing in bands (i.e. Julius Pleaser, Sid Vicious Experience, Pretty Vacant, and others) and has recorded and toured throughout the Southeast.
+He has appeared on television, is an ASCAP member, and his songs have been played on the radio.

 With his electronics skills and experience, he runs Atlanta Tube Amp and Steve McKinley Electronics and is an Instructor on JamPlay.com.